jielim36/emb-idempotency-payment-service/README.md

     - If a record with the same `transaction_id` exists, return it immediately.
 4. **Start Processing**
     - Simulate processing with a `1s` delay and create the record.
+    - Trigger goroutine for simulate processing
+        - update payment status to `completed` or `failed`
+        - update wallet balance if completed
 5. **Return Response**
     - Return `201 Created` with the newly created payment record.